sas41/GenRCON-Core/README.md

 Alternatively you can use launch parameters such as:

 -a or -address servers.mydomain.com
-You can enter an IP address instead of a domain name ofcourse.
+You can enter an IP address instead of a domain name of course.

 -p or -port 12345
 There is NO default port!!!